kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

 ## Overview

-The new `kfctl` client provides the same CLI as `kfctl.sh` but it is implemented in golang.
+The new `kfctl` client replaces `kfctl.sh` and is implemented in golang.
-The move to golang is based on:

-- The UI (`gcp-click-to-deploy`) and `kfctl` should share the same `ksonnet` code when creating a `kubeflow` application.
-- This common code will serve as a base for later efforts like migrating to `ksonnet` modules.
-- New `kfctl` subcommands should be done in `golang` rather than `bash` so they can also be easily called by the UI as well.

 ## Requirements

- - Create a common API for the UI and `kfctl` (`KfApi`)
+ - Create a common API for the UI (gcp-click-to-deploy) and `kfctl` (`KfApp`)

- - Do not include `GCP/IAM` related types or functions in `KfApi`
+ - All different implementations of the KfApp Interface
+   - ksApp for kfctl
+   - gcpApp for gcp-click-to-deploy (subsequent issue/PR)

- - Do not change existing `REST` entrypoints or the `KsService` interface in `ksServer.go`
+ - Do not change existing `REST` entrypoints or the `KsService` interface in `ksServer.go` at this time

- - Package `KfApi` interface and related types for ease of use by `kfctl`
+ - Package `KfApp` interface and related types for ease of use by kfctl and gcp-click-to-deploy

  - Isolate all `ksonnet` operations in kfctl and gcp-click-to-deploy to call within the `pkg/client/kfapi` package